F A Q

 Why don’t your games have maps?
 Maps, even fictional ones, are banned in many US prisons and jails.

 Did you bite that one 2019 show when you were making Illadelph?
 No, Illadelph goes back way before that (proof).
-It was based off a game one of us ran about a bizarre, genre-mashing version of their own city starting in 2008.
+It was based off a game one of us ran about a genre-mashing version of their own city as a kid in 2008.